Shachi-Mittal-Lab/standardized_phenotype_annotations/README.md

 a)  After an annotation is placed, the resulting number of detections is
     within ± 5% for any 10 of the previous counts/annotations (**not
     including** Round 1 annotations).

-    i.
-Reference the excel workbook
+* Reference the excel workbook

 b)  The user cannot make any more confident and/or meaningful
     annotations.

-    i.
-Although there may be some edge cases, you may not see any more obvious misclassifications.
+* Although there may be some edge cases, you may not see any more obvious misclassifications.

-    ii.
-If placing an annotation for an edge case produces (in the surrounding area) more predictions that don't align with what you would expect and/or the cell's prediction does not change after correcting it, then that is not a meaningful annotation.
+* If placing an annotation for an edge case produces (in the surrounding area) more predictions that don't align with what you would expect and/or the cell's prediction does not change after correcting it, then that is not a meaningful annotation.

-    iii.
-You can keep re-annotating cells that are +/-
+* You can keep re-annotating cells that are +/-

 <!-- -->